hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ```

 !!!
 Note
-    While creating a clone of a PVC, storage should be of same size that of PVC
+    While creating a clone of a PVC, storage should be of same size that of PVC.
+Only online copy is supported.

+### Step 7: Expand Volume
+Refer [expand volume](../../csi_driver/using.md#expanding_pvcs) for more details.

 ## Diagnostics and Troubleshooting
 ### Pre-requisites check